 Upper-division Honors Theology, indicated by “for honors only” in course notes.

-In the fall semester 2013, Honors will launch a revised foundation course curriculum required for and only available to incoming Honors first-year students.
-All incoming Honors students will take both English 1301 and an Honors section of Philosophy 1001 in fall semester 2013; in spring semester 2014, all first-year Honors students will take English 1302 and an Honors section of Theology.
+In the fall semester 2013, Honors launched a revised foundation course curriculum required for and only available to incoming Honors first-year students.
+All incoming Honors students will take both English 1301 and an Honors section of Philosophy 1001 in fall semester 2014; in spring semester 2015, all first-year Honors students will take English 1302 and an Honors section of Theology.

-In fall 2013, approximately 40 incoming first-years will enroll in a new, double section of English 1301 plus Philosophy 1001, with integrated syllabi and teaching.
+In fall 2014, incoming first-years enroll in a new, double section of English 1301 plus Philosophy 1001, with integrated syllabi and teaching.
 Each student in this double section will earn two separate grades, one for English (3 credits) and one for Philosophy (3 credits).
-The remaining approximately 60 incoming first-years will take traditional sections of English 1301 and Honors Philosophy 1001 in fall 2013.
-Honors will work with incoming first-years during summer 2013 to enroll them in either the double section or individual Honors sections, according to students’ preferences and other course scheduling needs.

-In spring 2014, we will expand the revised curriculum, and approximately 80 first-year Honors students will take one of two double sections of English 1302 plus Theology 1001, according to the model explained above.
-The remaining approximately 20 students will take traditional sections of English 1302 and Honors Theology 1001.
-In 2014-15, all Honors sophomores will take a double section of Philosophy 2310 plus a new Honors History course being developed for this new curriculum during either fall or spring semester.
+In spring 2015, first-year Honors students will take double sections of English 1302 plus Theology 1001, according to the model explained above.
+In 2015-16, all Honors sophomores will take a double section of Philosophy 2310 plus the new Honors History 2001 developed for this new curriculum.
 The Honors Foundation courses have been reduced from 8 to 7 for students entering in 2013 (one fewer History course is required), and after this double section of Philosophy 2310 plus History 2001 is completed in sophomore year, students will complete their Honors Foundation course series with an Honors section of second-level Theology.
 Second-level Theology will not be paired with any other courses, and may be completed during any semester of the student’s undergraduate career.
 Starting in fall 2013, none of the 7 Honors Foundation Course requirements may be waived by AP or IB credit.
 The Honors seminar series will not be affected by this curricular revision.

 From fall 2014 on, English 1301 and Honors Philosophy 1001, English 1302 and Honors Theology 1001, and Honors Philosophy 2310 and Honors History 2001 will be offered only in double sections, and Honors students will be required to take them during the prescribed semesters.
 Honors and the Theology department will continue, again, to offer stand-alone sections of second-level Honors Theology every semester, and students may take this Honors Foundation Course at any time in their undergraduate career.